patchthecode/patchthecode.github.io/MainTutorial.md

 - **Start boundary date**: date calendar will start from
 - **End boundary date**: date calendar will end
 - **Rows per month**: The number of rows per month you want displayed
-- **A Calendar() instance**: which you should configure to your desired time zone.
-Please configure this properly
 - **In-dates**: Generate in dates
 - **Out-Dates**: Generate out dates
 - **First day of week**: Determine which is the first day of the week to start with